andreaval/jAplus/README.md

 **0.5.1** (2012-12-03)

-* Fix bug: A tag without href generates a script error
+* Fix: A tag without href generates a script error

 **0.5.0** (2012-10-16)